Nandini2455/Nandini2455/README.md

 - 👋 Hi,I’m Nandini Pathivada
-I specialize in Artificial Intelligence and Machine Learning, with a strong focus on practical, impactful applications.
+I am a passionate AI and Machine Learning enthusiast, focusing on creating practical, real-world solutions.

-Currently advancing my knowledge of Data Structures and Algorithms to build a solid foundation in computer science.
+ Currently, I’m deepening my understanding of Data Structures and Algorithms to strengthen my core computer science skills.

-I am actively seeking opportunities to collaborate on innovative projects, particularly in smart class attendance systems leveraging facial recognition and machine learning technologies.
+I am particularly interested in the intersection of facial recognition and machine learning to build cutting-edge solutions, such as smart attendance systems.
+I am actively seeking opportunities to collaborate on innovative projects that make a meaningful impact in the field of AI.

 Gmail: pathivadanandini24@gmail.com.